Are you wondering what “The Most Important Tip When Using a Bread Machine” could be?

 So, what is the most important thing you should do when using a bread maker?

-Are you are using your bread machine as a mix-knead-rise appliance (like I do), or do you want your bread machine to do everything?
+Are you are using your bread machine as a mix-knead-rise appliance (like I do)?
+Or, do you want your bread machine to also bake the bread?
 Either way, my advice is to open the lid and check the consistency of the dough inside.

-Do this 5-10 minutes after starting the machine and then again after the bread maker has been kneading 5-10 minutes.
-If you walk by 15 or 20 minutes into the cycle, open the lid and peek to see if all is well.
+Do this approximately 10 minutes after starting the machine and then again after the bread maker has been kneading for 15 minutes.
+If you walk by 18 or 20 minutes into the cycle, open the lid and peek to see if all is well.